How to Test Soil pH

 Raising pH (for Acidic Soils)

-- Lime: Use powdered limestone or crushed limestone.
-Apply it in the fall for best results.
+- Lime: Powdered or crushed limestone.
+Apply in fall for best results, as it takes months to fully incorporate into the soil.

 - Wood ash: Contains potassium and calcium carbonate.
-Apply in small amounts to avoid over-liming.
+Apply in small amounts — easy to over-apply and swing pH too high.

 Lowering pH (for Alkaline Soils)

-- Sulfur: Use elemental sulfur or aluminum sulfate.
-Applying it in spring or fall is effective.
+- Sulfur: Elemental sulfur or aluminum sulfate.
+Apply in spring or fall.
+Works slowly — plan well ahead of planting.

-- Organic matter: Compost, peat moss, and pine needles can help acidify soil naturally.
+- Organic matter: Compost, peat moss, and pine needles acidify soil naturally over time.
+The slow approach, but it also improves soil structure simultaneously.

 Natural Soil pH Preferences of Common Plants